ample-sh/ample_geyser_gateway/README.md

 ## Features & Relevant Info

-- QUIC + TLS 1.3 (thanks to quinn and rustls)
-- Cert pinning on the client—you trust exactly the cert you point it at
+- QUIC transport layer
 - ALPN set to `ample/0.1`
 - Separate streams per event type to avoid head-of-line blocking
 - Compression: zstd for bandwidth savings, lz4 for snappier latency
 - Account coalescer on the proxy: merges quick updates for the same pubkey in a tiny window
-- Optional OTLP metrics from the gateway, with per-stream stats
+- Optional OTLP metrics export from the gateway

-Gotchas for now:
+Current Limitations:
 - No snapshot streaming yet (we skip startup account dumps)
-- Ordering is per-stream only—no global timeline across everything.
+- Ordering is per-stream only; no global timeline across everything.
 This could potentially cause desyncs on bad networks.

 ## Prerequisites